 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Assault in Self Defence

-Under legislation, a person who successfully shows that they acted in self defence will be acquitted of the offence.
-Division 3 of Part 11 of the Crimes Act 1900 contains a number of provisions concerning the defence.
-The primary provision is section 418 of the Crimes Act 1900 (NSW) which states:
+Under NSW legislation, a person who successfully shows that they acted in self-defence will be acquitted of an assault offence.
+Division 3 of Part 11 of the Crimes Act 1900 contains a number of provisions concerning this defence.
+The primary provision is section 418 which states:

 - A person is not criminally responsible for an offence if the person carries out the conduct constituting the offence in self-defence.

 - A person carries out conduct in self-defence if and only if the person believes the conduct is necessary: